thefuzz25/thefuzz25.github.io/_notes/ian/2022, in a Nutshell.md

 We all experienced loads of ‘Long time no see!’  greetings this year.
 Not to mention the awkward hugs; the cubicle-to-cubicle chatter; and those perplexing, horrible introductions to the friends of your friends.

-In the beginning, there was some concern that 2022 would scrimp on the number of shocks and outrages it’d provide us, coming as it did on the heels of a [[2021, in a Nutshell|pretty awesome 2021]].
+In the beginning, there was some concern that 2022 would scrimp on the number of shocks and outrages it’d provide us, coming as it did on the heels of a pretty awesome 2021.
 But we needn’t have worried…

 In this chronicle, let’s revisit and review the highlights of the tumultuous year 2022!